HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/setup/create-scope.md

 ### Creating The Scope

-1. Hover over the "HCL DOMINO REST API collection name and click on the ellipsis (three dots).
+1. Hover over the "Domino-REST-API-NewDB" collection name and click on the ellipsis (three dots).
 Select "Add Request".
 2. Name the request "create scope" and click "Save".
 3. Change the method from "GET" to "POST".
 4. Set the URL as "&#123;&#123;SETUP_HOST&#125;&#125;/admin/scope?createSchema=true".